johannesber/typst-ppt-addin/README.md

 - Enter Typst code (e.g. `$a^2 + b^2 = c^2$`) and click **Insert / Update** to place an SVG on the current slide.
 - Select an existing Typst-generated shape to automatically reload its source into the textbox, edit, and re-run Insert / Update to replace it in place (position preserved).
 - Shapes are tagged with `altTextDescription` starting `TYPST:` plus the encoded source; math font is served from `web/assets/math-font.ttf` on the same origin.
+- If `COMPILER_URL` is set (see above), the add-in POSTs `{ source, format: "svg" }` to that endpoint and uses the returned `svg` field.
+Local WASM acts as a fallback only when no remote compiler is configured.

 ## NPM scripts
 - `npm run build:engine` — Build the Rust engine to WebAssembly into `web/pkg/`.